Headwinds for Trump in Persuading the Saudi Crown Prince to Agree to Normalize Ties with Israel

 The searing images of the Israel-Hamas war remain fresh and rebuilding the ravaged territory will be a yearslong effort.

-Israel and the terrorist group Hamas are making slow progress on the return of remains of the last hostages in Gaza.
-But several critical decision points on the horizon — disarming Hamas terrorists, establishing international security forces in the territory and establishing an alternative governance structure for a post-Hamas Gaza — could undermine the delicate truce if things go sideways.
+Israel and Hamas are making slow progress on the return of remains of the last hostages in Gaza.
+But several critical decision points on the horizon — disarming Hamas, establishing international security forces in the territory and establishing an alternative governance structure for a post-Hamas Gaza — could undermine the delicate truce if things go sideways.

 Ongoing Israeli settler violence against Palestinians in the West Bank has added to regional distrust toward Israel.